0xCwrw/ctf-writeups/README.md

-# THM-write-ups
+# ctf-write-ups
-This is my repo containing my writeups for various THM rooms/boxes.
+This is my repo containing my writeups for various CTF events/rooms/boxes.